DOES THIS SOUND FAMILIAR?

 I bet you some of you think “oh but my uncle bought a property in Sea Point 20 years ago and now it’s 5 times the value….”

 Yes, you do get the few lucky ones that bought the property a few years ago in suburbs like Sea Point and saw big returns – but it’s not necessarily going to happen again.
 It was luck – plain and simple.
 If they really knew that the prices were going to shoot up like that, don’t you think they would have bought more properties there?

 It’s like the people who bought Bitcoin when it was super low and then it went to an all-time high in 2017.
 It didn’t mean they were experts in investing – it meant that they got lucky.
 And btw most of them lost it again because they kept thinking it was going to increase in value but that didn’t happen.
 It fell again by more than 50%.

-Here’s a simple formula to work out if your property is a good investment:
+formula to SEE if your property is a good investment:

 Here are 2 examples of a good property investment and a bad one: